dayzyy/CLI-NotesApp/readme.md

 python3 manage.py update <id> <note>

 # Example
-python3 manage.py update 1 "<span style="color:lightblue">Wash the dishes and mop the floor</span>"
+python3 manage.py update 1 "Wash the dishes and mop the floor"

 # To delete a task